kristeehan/photo-metadata-extractor/README.md

 # Photo Meta Extractor

-Simple tool for extracting photo metadata and displaying it.
+Simple component for extracting photo metadata and displaying it.

 ## Installation